Exodus-Games/RecycleCraft/README.md

 RecycleCraft
 ================
-RecycleCraft is a mod created for Minecraft by DeltaStrium/DeltaCraft that adds new ways of recycling items and blocks in the world of Minecraft.
+RecycleCraft is a mod created for Minecraft by Exodus-Games that adds new ways of recycling items and blocks in the world of Minecraft.

 License